grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 ## What's new doc development process

-What’s new content is published to our site through the website content management system (CMS), and can be accessed [here](). (link to CMS form)
+What’s new content is published to the website through the website content management system (CMS), and can be accessed [here](https://admin.grafana.com/content-admin/#/collections/whatsnew).

 Because this platform is meant to be used by the entire organization, by default anyone can contribute and publish to What’s new, without the need for approval. **Quality assurance is a conversation within and between contributing teams and internal stakeholders**, but there are some best practice guidelines described in the last two sections of this topic.